hashicorp-guides/nomad-vault-aws/README.md

   - nomad2/

-# Have Nomad instance spin on nomad-token in consul, if there then restart Nomad with token
-#   would need to add Vault to config of nomad-aws
+Have Nomad instance spin on nomad-token in consul, if there then restart Nomad with token would need to add Vault to config of nomad-aws

-# Have Admin write nomad token to consul then spin, waiting for active Nomad
-#   Once nomad.consul active, then export NOMAD_ADDR
+Have Admin write nomad token to consul then spin, waiting for active Nomad Once nomad.consul active, then export NOMAD_ADDR
-# Or re-template with the serivice using consul template
+ Or re-template with the serivice using consul template

+# Next Steps
+1. Make sure current admin commands work to setup database, and create Nomad token role, write to consul
+2. Add Vault config to nomad-aws, nomad waits for token
+3. add logic to admin to wait, admin waits for nomad